 - Next steps

-In this video, for instance, I provide a summary by saying:
+In this video, for instance, we provide a summary by saying:

-- Notably, I don’t reiterate the information they just listened.
+- Notably, we don’t reiterate the information they just listened.

-- Instead, I briefly summarise what they discovered… Now begin the video’s transition to its conclusion.
+- Instead, we briefly summarise what they discovered… Now begin the video’s transition to its conclusion.

 - And if you can think of any more instances where this procedure has benefited a friend, a client, or you, please share them now.
 Most likely, you’ve already provided a few instances in the video’s part on the steps.
 However, feel free to tack on another here.